Origins and History

-In 2008, when Jean retired and WESAW’s programs were expanded to include fall courses, the name was changed from WESAW to the Woodstock Learning Collaborative, now called The Learning Lab.
-Nan Bourne guided the program from 2008 to 2014, when Ron Miller became the coordinator.
+Jean retired in 2008 and Nan Bourne took on leadership of the program.
+WESAW’s programs were expanded to include fall courses, and the name was changed to the Woodstock Learning Collaborative.
+In 2014, Ron Miller became the coordinator, and the name was simplified again, to The Learning Lab.

 Nira Granott Fox